 There are never enough jobs in West Cumbria.
 Historically the coastal area from Maryport in the north to Whitehaven further south has relied on large scale heavy industry: coal mining, steelworks and more recently the nuclear industry.
-The problem with this scale of business is that when it ceases, many people become unemployed.
+When such large-scale extractive industries terminate, the result is large-scale unemployment.
 And since nuclear power production and reprocessing halted, many jobs have been lost.

-The emphasis here is on large numbers of small and medium-sized schemes instead of the big ‘all our eggs in one basket’ approach, where failure is disastrous for the local economy.
+Our emphasis is on large numbers of small and medium-sized schemes instead of the big ‘all our eggs in one basket’ approach, where failure is disastrous for the local economy.

 Also you’ll find studies which point out how many jobs, and what type of jobs can be generated via green energy and low carbon projects.

 We created a report in June 2013 and invited comments from anyone and any institution interested in Cumbria’s future.
 Many of the ideas we received are included here, and we update the site regularly.
 Sustainability is also about democratic ways of working and we hope this will continue as a county-wide conversation about the future of one of the most beautiful places in the country.